Cijin/dotFiles/README.md

 # VimRc Config
-My vimrc setting file as of 26 Apr 2020
+My vimrc setting file as of 3 June 2021

 ### Updated on 12 Feb 2021:
 Vim fugitive